When did guilt become an ingredient?

 If these miserable bars are guilt free, why not also say that they are joy-free, taste-free, real-food-free?
 What guilt should we feel about eating anything?
 If we are meant to eat these without guilt, does that imply that any foods not labelled the same way are guilt-full?

 Food does not come with guilt or shame attached.
-That is something we have been made to feel by those same clever types who made us believe that cream cakes are “naughty” or that there is virtue in eating poor-quality Skinny snack bars.
+That is something we have been made to feel by those same clever types who made us believe that cream cakes are “naughty”.
+Or that there is virtue in eating poor-quality Skinny snack bars.

 All foods have a nutritional content: you’ll have noticed that “guilt” isn’t listed on the back with the carbs, fats and protein, BECAUSE IT’S NOT A THING.